-Charles L. Evans became the ninth president and chief executive officer of the Federal Reserve Bank of Chicago, starting his term on September 1, 2007.
-As president and chief executive officer, he serves on the Federal Open Market Committee, the Federal Reserve System's monetary policy-making body.
+Charles L. Evans was the ninth president and chief executive officer of the Federal Reserve Bank of Chicago from September 1, 2007 to January 8, 2023.

 Before becoming president in September 2007, Evans served as director of research and senior vice president, supervising the Chicago Fed’s research on monetary policy, banking, financial markets and regional economic conditions.
 Prior to that, he was a vice president and senior economist with responsibility for the macroeconomics research group.

 Evans’ personal research has focused on measuring the effects of monetary policy on US economic activity, inflation and financial market prices.
 It has been published in the Journal of Political Economy, American Economic Review, Journal of Monetary Economics, Quarterly Journal of Economics, and the Handbook of Macroeconomics.